gabizzle/Lab-2/Static Code Analysis/SCA Paper.md

 &emsp;&emsp;&emsp; Each CWE is accompanied by a "severity" and "confidence" indication which can help determine the priority levels of the impact of the security issue. **Severity** refers to the potential impact of an issue if it were to be exploited.
 Issues with high severity could lead to significant security breaches, while those with low severity may have minimal impact. **Confidence** refers to the tool's certainty in its detection of an issue.
 Issues with high confidence are more likely to be genuine security risks, while those with low confidence may be false positives.
 Having these indications will help developers prioritize which issues to tackle first.

-**_Due to the length of the results from both repositories, the results presented in this paper are categorized by each CWE.
-The rest of the results are linked here: [Lets Be Bad Guys](https://github.com/gabizzle/Lab-2/blob/a337124fb944f47ebaa7bda53e837769926d6d59/Static%20Code%20Analysis/SCA%20Results%20-%20Bad%20Guys.md) and [Vulpy](https://github.com/gabizzle/Lab-2/blob/a337124fb944f47ebaa7bda53e837769926d6d59/Static%20Code%20Analysis/SCA%20Results%20-%20Vulpy.md)._**
+❗ **_Due to the length of the results from both repositories, the results presented in this paper are categorized by each CWE.
+The rest of the results are linked here: [Lets Be Bad Guys](https://github.com/gabizzle/Lab-2/blob/a337124fb944f47ebaa7bda53e837769926d6d59/Static%20Code%20Analysis/SCA%20Results%20-%20Bad%20Guys.md) and [Vulpy](https://github.com/gabizzle/Lab-2/blob/a337124fb944f47ebaa7bda53e837769926d6d59/Static%20Code%20Analysis/SCA%20Results%20-%20Vulpy.md)._** ❗

+## Methodology

+&emsp;&emsp;&emsp; The tool used to find the results of the errors in the applications from the repositories is called **Bandit**.
+Bandit is described as "a tool designed to find common security issues in Python code."
+It is an open-source scanner for Python that generates a report of security issues in Python code.
+It analyzes source codes to find possible vulnerabilities and security issues and reports a level of severity, confidence and its respective CWE based on the error described in the result.

-## Vulpy Results
+## Vulpy Results and Recommendations

 **Example of CWE-400**
 ```